 From having air purifying properties to uplifting our moods, house plants are ideal for refreshing your kitchen.

-However, not all plants can survive in your kitchen, especially since temperature’s rising whenever there’s a new baking session on and it can also get really humid if you’re boiling vegetables or pasta.
+This feature shows you the best house plants for your kitchen.
+Because not all plants can survive in your kitchen, especially since temperature’s rising whenever there’s a new baking session on.
+It can also get really humid if you’re boiling vegetables or pasta.

-But fear not, I’ve found ten house plants which absolutely love this environment and we’ve got some insight from plant expert and founder of Leaf Envy Beth Chapman.
+But fear not, I’ve found ten house plants which absolutely love this environment.
+We’ve also got some insight from plant expert and founder of Leaf Envy Beth Chapman.

-“Plants love humidity, and each time you boil the kettle, cook your food or run the tap, your plants absorb the steam and thrive in this environment.
+“Plants love humidity.
+Each time you boil the kettle, cook your food or run the tap, your plants absorb the steam and thrive in this environment.
 Most kitchens are moderately light and airy as well, with good circulation that any kind of plant will adore,” says Beth.
 “When we think of the natural world, this makes us immediately think of riverbanks and forest floors, which is precisely what thrives in a kitchen environment.”

 So, let’s take a look at the best house plants for your kitchen…

-“You can really experiment with what works for you, but from funky ferns to captivating Calatheas, there’s plenty of options out there to breathe a breath of fresh air into your cooking station.
+“You can really experiment with what works for you.
+But from funky ferns to captivating Calatheas, there’s plenty of options out there.
+They’ll breathe a breath of fresh air into your cooking station.
 Some of our recommendations for kitchen plants include the Boston Fern, Peace Lily and Satin Pothos,” Beth tells me.

 The Boston fern